nicolas-alexander-weiss/nicolas-alexander-weiss.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am starting a PhD position at the MPI MiS, Leipzig! :sparkles:.
+I started a PhD position at the <a href="https://www.mis.mpg.de/">MPI MiS</a>, Leipzig! :sparkles:.